LitsonRMS/php-dev-image/README.md

     error_page 404 /index.php;

-    # root should point to the directory that contains the application entnrypoint
+    # root should point to the directory that contains the application entrypoint
     root /application/public;
     index index.php;